Wintrust Financial (WTFC)

 Wintrust Financial Quarterly Revenue

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Wintrust Financial’s annualized revenue growth of 8.6% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+Wintrust Financial’s recent performance shows its demand has slowed as its annualized revenue growth of 9.4% over the last two years was below its five-year trend.
 Wintrust Financial Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 Wintrust Financial Quarterly Net Interest Income as % of Revenue